AnnaVargova/AutomationShield_wiki/BOBShield.md

  `void BOBClass::initialize()`<br/>
 This function check if sensor is available and if the function find sensor, then the next function come is calibration.<br/>
 `void BOBClass::calibration()`<br/>
-This operation start calibrating the sensor, tilt beam go to the minimum to -30 deg so the ball fall toward a simple closure and then sensor perform 100 measurements in 1 sec.
-Then tilt beam go to the maximum to 30 deg, the ball fall toward the sensor and again the sensor perform 100 measurements in 1 sec.
+This operation start calibrating the sensor, tilt beam go to the minimum to -30 degrees so the ball fall toward a simple closure and then sensor perform 100 measurements in 1 secund.
+Then tilt beam go to the maximum to 30 degrees, the ball fall toward the sensor and again the sensor perform 100 measurements in 1 secund.
 And save both minimum and maximum values after each ending of measurements.<br/>
 `void BOBClass::actuatorWrite(float fdeg)`<br/>
-This function write
+This function write to actuator some parameters as predefined boundary for servo range, mapping inputs defined by user in degrees (-30/30) in to values understandable for servo (65/125) degrees.<br/>
+`float BOBClass::sensorRead()`<br/>
+SensorRead function return the corrected value of sensor and set actual position to position — calibrated minimum also set actual position to position — predefined value.<br/>

 # <a name="3d-skecth-1"/>3D sketch
 The whole model was designed in CAD software and forwarded to the 3D print service.
-There are five parts to be printed: a motor holder, a ball bearing holder in which one side of the tube holder is embedded, the tube holder, the sensor holder and the simple closure.
-Other assembly parts: a sensor, a Arduino microcontroller, a potentiometer and a servo motor are downloadable from GrabCAD database.
+There are five parts to be printed: stand with servo, stand without servo, the tube holder, the sensor case and the simple closure or blinding.
+You may download 3D printed parts from here.
+The entire assembly you may download from here.
+Other assembly parts: a sensor, a Arduino microcontroller, a potentiometer and a servo motor are downloadable from [GrabCAD database](https://grabcad.com/library).
 Printed circuit board is rendered from DIPTrace software.
 ![Picture1](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_1.jpg)
 ![Picture2](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_2.jpg)
 ![Picture3](https://github.com/gergelytakacs/AutomationShield/wiki/fig/3D_Model_BOBShield_3.jpg)